damnkrishna/CyberGaurd-j/daily-notes/2025-08-4-attacking-access-controls.md

 **Vertical** => accessing higher level role/control like admin only stuff (prevents lower privileged users from accessing admin functions)

-**Horizontal** => ensures user only access their own resource and not others (prevents users from accessing other users' data at same privilege level)
+**Horizontal** => ensures user only access their own resource and not others (prevents users from accessing other users data at same privilege level)

 When a user can view or modify resources to which he is not entitled to, sometimes horizontal separation of privileges can lead directly to vertical escalation attacks